sectalks/sectalks.github.io/adelaide.md

 # Upcoming meetup
 ADL0x01 - 3rd of August, @6pm.

+Presentations: IoT Device Security Holes (~20 mins) & Introduction to TOR (~20 mins)

+CTF: VM TBA - To be undertaken between meetings and reported on at September meeting.

 ## How to join
 RSVP via the Meetup.com link above, all welcome.
 New to security?
 You're welcome to attend.
 All you need is an interest.